 1. A woman can choose diligent surveillance.
 Generally, this means alternating between mammography and MRI every six months.

-2. Many doctors recommend that pre-menopausal women at high risk take tamoxifen.
-Exemestane is recommended as something for healthy post-menopausal women at high risk of developing breast cancer to consider and anastrozole is being looked at as a possibility for high risk post-menopausal women as well.
-This option is also referred to as chemo-prevention.
+2. Many doctors recommend that pre-menopausal women at high risk take Tamoxifen.
+Exemestane (Aromasin®) is recommended as something for healthy, post-menopausal women at high risk of developing breast cancer to consider taking.
+Other doctors recommend Raloxifene (Evista®).
+Anastrozole (Arimidex®) is being looked at as a possibility for high risk post-menopausal women as well.
+This option of taking one of these drugs is also referred to as chemo-prevention.

 3. And of course, there is the prophylactic bilateral mastectomy route.
 This means removing healthy breasts to decrease risk.
 It’s important to remember that prophylactic surgeries do not eliminate cancer risk; but they do substantially lower it.
 And yes, this is a drastic decision and also an entirely personal one.